deepanshs/csdmpy/docs/source/index.rst

    contain the root `toctree` directive.

 ==================================
-Welcome to csdfpy's documentation!
+Welcome to csdmpy's documentation!
 ==================================

-The `csdfpy` module is the Python support for the core scientific dataset (CSD) model file-format exchange.
+The `csdmpy` module is the Python support for the core scientific dataset (CSD) model file-format exchange.
 This module is based on the core scientific dataset (CSD) model which is designed as a building block in the development of a more sophisticated